drbean/edit/tsailin/pasteur_perspective.md

 **4. Results**

-Table 4 reported the descriptive statistics for the variables.
-Among these 99 departments, the average size of the departments is 21 faculty members.
-There are 53 departments (54%) from engineering colleges, followed by 13 departments (13%) from science colleges, 26 departments (26%) from life science and medical colleges.
-The PO is significantly and positively correlated with the departmental collective efficacy (β = .560, p \< .001) as well as the two contextual antecedents, organizational munificence (β = .260, p \< .01) and organizational flexibility (β = .172, p \< .10).
+Table 4 reports descriptive statistics for the variables.
+Among the 99 departments, the average size of the departments was 21 faculty members.
+There were 53 departments (54%) from engineering colleges, followed by 13 departments (13%) from science colleges, and 26 departments (26%) from life science and medical colleges.
+PO was significantly and positively correlated with departmental collective efficacy (β = .560, p \< .001) as well as the two contextual antecedents, organizational munificence (β = .260, p \< .01) and organizational flexibility (β = .172, p \< .10).

-With the control variables, the public university is negatively correlated to organizational munificence (β = -.200, p \< .05), KUO (β = -.459, p \< .001) and departmental collective efficacy (β = -.241, p \<
-.05).
-Moreover, most are not significantly correlated to the department size, except the departments in life and medicine colleges are negatively correlated.
-However, the departments in engineering colleges have shown positive and statistically significant relationships with PO (β = .436, *p* \< .01) and departmental collective efficacy (β = .399, *p* \< .01).
-The departments from science colleges are negatively correlated with life and medicine colleges (*p* \< .05).
+As for the control variables, whether the department belonged to a public university was negatively correlated to organizational munificence (β = -.200, p \< .05), KUO (β = -.459, p \< .001) and departmental collective efficacy (β = -.241, p \< .05).
+Most of the variables of interest were not significantly correlated to department size, except for departments in life science and medicine colleges where they were negatively correlated.
+The nature of the discipline had more general effects.
+Whether a department belonged to an engineering college or not was positively and statistically significantly related with PO (β = .436, *p* \< .01) and departmental collective efficacy (β = .399, *p* \< .01).
+And for affiliations with science and life science and medicine colleges, the correlations were negative (*p* \< .05).

 \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--